Binish077/ECE8803Sp25FinalProject/README.md

-# VIP CUP 2023 OLIVES Biomarker Detection
+# ECE 8803 Spring 2025 Final Project - OLIVES Biomarker Detection

 ***

-This work was done in the [Omni Lab for Intelligent Visual Engineering and Science (OLIVES) @ Georgia Tech](https://ghassanalregib.info/).
+This work was done based on research by [Omni Lab for Intelligent Visual Engineering and Science (OLIVES) @ Georgia Tech](https://ghassanalregib.info/).
-This competition is based on the [OLIVES](https://proceedings.neurips.cc/paper_files/paper/2022/hash/3be60b4a739b95a07a944a1a2c41e05e-Abstract-Datasets_and_Benchmarks.html) dataset published at NeurIPS 2022.
+This project is based on the competition from [OLIVES](https://proceedings.neurips.cc/paper_files/paper/2022/hash/3be60b4a739b95a07a944a1a2c41e05e-Abstract-Datasets_and_Benchmarks.html) dataset published at NeurIPS 2022.
-Feel free to check our lab's [Website](https://ghassanalregib.info/publications) and [GitHub](https://github.com/olivesgatech) for other interesting work!!!

 ***

-## Citation

-Prabhushankar, M., Kokilepersaud, K., Logan, Y. Y., Trejo Corona, S., AlRegib, G., & Wykoff, C. (2022).
-Olives dataset: Ophthalmic labels for investigating visual eye semantics.
-Advances in Neural Information Processing Systems, 35, 9201-9216.

 ## Data

-The data for this competition can be downloaded at ...

 Training_Biomarker_Data.csv : Biomarker labels in training set.